bryanlockwald/quarto-dissertation/README.md

 The extension primarily uses Quarto and a series of LaTeX partials in the tex folder.
 Additionally, the template was created for a 3-paper dissertation/thesis, although it can be easily modified to accommodate other formats.

 The extension primarily uses Quarto and a series of LaTeX partials in the tex folder.
 Additionally, the template was created for a 3-paper dissertation/thesis, although it can be easily modified to accommodate a traditional dissertation—swap the .qmd files with your dissertation chapters.

+I created the bibliography using the American Political Science Association CSL file, which can be found in the 'style' folder.
+Other CSL files, such as APA, MLA, and Chicago Manual of Style, can be found in the [Official repository for Citation Style Language (CSL) citation styles](https://github.com/citation-style-language).